 Let me start off by making one thing clear: 65% of your revenue comes from existing customers.

-Customer What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… is by far the best thing you can do for your customers.
+Customer retention is by far the best thing you can do for your customers.
 And consequently, for your company.

 Some companies are only interested in acquiring new customers and pay little to no attention to customer retention.
 But are you actually acquiring customers if they are going to enter from the front door and leave from the backdoor right away?